This May Be Your Most Important Decision for Every Investment

 If that’s the case, you may want to reduce your exposure to those market “events” and do some selling ahead of those meetings.
 In that case, you need an exit strategy.

-Recently, the guest who’s joining me for a special video event this coming Tuesday (you can sign up here), told me a story about why he believes exit strategies are the most important decision for every investment, no matter what market-moving events may be coming up…
+Recently, the guest who’s joining me for a special video event tonight (you can sign up here), told me a story about why he believes exit strategies are the most important decision for every investment, no matter what market-moving events may be coming up…

 Not long ago, this fintech CEO was watching a video that caught his attention.
 It portrayed one of the world’s most renowned traders starting a training course for two novice investors.